boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 **Solution**<br/>
 1. Check if the IP addresses mentioned in the provided link [Bold BI Cloud IP addresses](/working-with-data-sources/white-list-ip-address-bold-bi-cloud/) are whitelisted.
-2. Verify whether the person who logs in can access the MySQL server.
+2. Verify if the person logging in can access the MySQL server.
-3. This issue can be resolved by including **SslMode=Required** in an additional connection parameter.
+3. This issue can be resolved by including **SslMode=Required** as an additional connection parameter.
 ![Solution image unable to connect MySQL in SSL mode](/static/assets/faq/images/solution-mysql-ssl.png)

 ## Error: Invalid parameter in expression for SSAS

 ![Error image invalid parameter in expression](/static/assets/faq/images/error-invalid-parameter-in-expression.png)

-A measure must be used for expressions like SUM, COUNT, and more.
-The issue in the following image may arise if a dimension was included in these expressions.
+A measure must be used for expressions such as SUM, COUNT, and others.
+The issue shown in the following image may arise if a dimension is included in these expressions.

 **Solution**<br/>
-Avoid using dimension columns in numerical expressions.
+Do not use dimension columns in numerical expressions.